MegApril/police-staffing-analysis/README.md

 Wilson, J. M., & Grammich, C. A. (2024).
 Reframing the police staffing challenge: A systems approach to workforce planning and managing workload demand.
 Policing: A Journal of Policy and Practice, 18. https://doi.org/10.1093/police/paae005
 ### 4
 Center for Public Safety Management, McCabe, J., & International City/County Managemenet Association.
 (2013).
 An Analysis of Police Department Staffing: How many officers do you really need?
+### 5
+lawenforcementtoday.com.
+(2024, April 9).
+Seattle police staffing levels at lowest in 30 years, with many officers eligible to retire and others looking to transfer.
+Lawenforcementtoday.Com. https://lawenforcementtoday.com/seattle-police-staffing